crindt/tmcpe-legacy/README.txt

 SECURITY

-We're looking to integrate the TMCPE app with some sort of single sign-on system..
+We're looking to integrate the TMCPE app with some sort of single sign-on system.